-Real Women Have Curves is "one of the most influential movies of the 2000s," according to Entertainment Weekly.
+Real Women Have Curves is considered one of the most influential movies of the 2000s.

 Originally written for the stage when she was only 18, playwright Josefina López later adapted it for the big screen (with the help of George LaVoo), and the film was released in 2002.
 The story of protagonist Ana García (played by now-famous America Ferrera) would go on to become one of the most definitive coming-of-age characters in movie history.
 We were lucky enough to link up with the cast & crew for our most recent #WatchWithTheAcademy — and learned up some super-interesting stuff.